 So I have to ask myself, what is my personal motivation for doing this?
 What do I get out of it?

 Of course, it didn’t help that the company offered its employees a steady supply of beer and hard liquor, and even had gone as far as openly encouraging everyone to drink on the job (at the ever so popular “Tequila Fridays”).
 HR wouldn’t implement any conduct policies because they feared that doing so would dilute the startup experience.
-Not surprisingly, some employees in turn responded by drinking just a bit to much, staying home sick, and reducing their productivity.
+Not surprisingly, some employees in turn responded by drinking just a bit to much and staying home sick.

 Unfortunately, no one has the exact formula for balancing discipline with productivity.
 But I have found the following rules of thumb to be an affective guide: